2019 Philippine Senate election: Per candidate

 Winning candidates were proclaimed on May 22.
-Nine candidates in the Hugpong ng Pagbabago slate won.
-None of the Otso Diretso candidates won, while three won who were not from either slate.
+Nine candidates in the Hugpong ng Pagbabago (HNP) slate won.
+None of the Otso Diretso candidates won, while three won who were from neither slate, with one each from the Nationalist People's Coalition (NPC) and the United Nationalist Alliance (UNA), and an independent candidate.

-Five incumbents won reelection: Cynthia Villar, Grace Poe, Sonny Angara, Koko Pimentel and Nancy Binay.
+Five incumbents won reelection: Cynthia Villar, Sonny Angara and Koko Pimentel of HNP, Nancy Binay from UNA, and independent Grace Poe.

-Four neophytes won election: Bong Go, Ronald dela Rosa, Imee Marcos and Francis Tolentino.
+Four neophytes won election: Bong Go, Ronald dela Rosa, Imee Marcos and Francis Tolentino, all from HNP.
 Go and dela Rosa won their first elections.

-Three former senators were elected back to the Senate: Pia Cayetano, Lito Lapid and Bong Revilla.
+Three former senators were elected back to the Senate: Pia Cayetano and Bong Revilla of HNP, and NPC's Lito Lapid.

-Four former senators, Jinggoy Estrada, Mar Roxas, Serge Osmeña, and Juan Ponce Enrile, lost in their bids to reenter the Senate.
+Four former senators, Jinggoy Estrada of HNP, Mar Roxas of Otso Diretso, independent Serge Osmeña, and Juan Ponce Enrile of Pwersa ng Masang Pilipino, lost in their bids to reenter the Senate.

-Incumbents JV Ejercito and Bam Aquino did not successfully defend their seats.
+Incumbents JV Ejercito of HNP and Bam Aquino of Otso Diretso did not successfully defend their seats.